reaxis/ants/README.md

 A [Processing](http://processing.org) sketch to visualize Ant Colony Optimization.

 Ants walk around randomly until they find a food source, then retrace their steps and drop pheromones on the way back.
-Pheromones are visualized by green trails.
+Pheromones are visualized by colored trails.

 Tested in Processing 2.1.

 ### Keys

 - **R** reset
-- **B** ‘blur’ terrain
 - **A** toggle ant drawing
 - **S** save screenshot
 - **+** increase speed